tavisto/docker-vim/README.md

 # Neovim in a container
-Alpine Linux Docker image that contains neovim and some basic configs for using for editing
+Linux Docker image that contains neovim and some basic configs for using for editing

 # TODO: